This is a review we’ve been dying to write.

 ProtonVPN has an eye for clean and straightforward interfaces.

 From their website to the actual application itself:

-Their layout is neat and functional, allowing users to filter their server options or just freely scroll down through their list of 30 different servers.
+Their layout is neat and functional, allowing users to filter their server options or just freely scroll down through their server list.

 If you have any concerns or issues, you can always click the upper left corner of the application to find settings.
 Customize according to your preference and you’re good to go!